 I'd also generally include yoga and stretching most days.

-You've completed epic challenges like the Bob Graham Round, the Devizes-to-Westminster Canoe race, and the London Marathon in the past, what are the biggest changes you've made to how you balance your training with work and married life as a 45-year-old with two teenage kids?
+You've completed epic challenges like the Bob Graham Round, the Devizes-to-Westminster Canoe race, and the London Marathon in the past, what are the biggest changes you've made to how you balance your training with work and life as a 45-year-old with two teenage kids?

 The main thing is a very understanding wife!